SamiPerttu/fundsp/README.md

 ---

-The `AudioUnit` system exists in embryonic form so far.
-The lower level `AudioComponent`s can be lifted to block processing mode with the object safe `AudioUnit` interface via the `AcUnit<A: AudioComponent>` wrapper.
+The lower level `AudioComponent`s can be lifted to block processing mode with the object safe `AudioUnit` interface via the `AcUnit<X: AudioComponent>` wrapper.
 Block processing aims to maximize efficiency in dynamic situations.

 `AudioComponent`s can be stack allocated for the most part.
 Some components may use the heap for audio buffers and the like.

+### Sample Rate Independence

 Of the signals flowing in graphs, some contain audio while others are controls of different kinds.